deadlyvipers/dojo_rules/introduction.md

-Here's some stuff about myself. *JavaScript *Ruby
+Here's some stuff about myself. *JavaScript *Ruby *Killing history using git rebase